Lizzie Greenwood-Hughes: Personal life

 In 2005, Greenwood married Geraint Hughes, a former BBC News Sports Correspondent, who later joined Sky Sports.
 They have two children.
 They also have a rescue dog called Schafernaker, named after BBC weather colleague, Tomasz.

-She once played for the England mixed hockey team and still plays for her local club.
-She regularly jogs alongside her dog Zededee, a rescue lurcher, and has completed the London Marathon.
+She once played for the England mixed hockey team and plays for her local club.
+She regularly jogs with her dog, and has completed a London Marathon.